talaman/me/README.md

 ## PERSONAL STATEMENT

-As a software and machine learning engineer with 14 years of experience, I specialize in MLOps and designing scalable solutions.
+As a software and machine learning engineer with 15 years of experience, I specialize in MLOps and designing scalable solutions.
 With a passion for problem-solving, I'm dedicated to overcoming technical challenges and ensuring smooth production.
-As an adventurer with a global perspective, I've lived in six countries and traveled to 35, gaining valuable insights and a unique appreciation for diverse cultures.
+As an adventurer with a global perspective, I've lived in eight countries and traveled to 36, gaining valuable insights and a unique appreciation for diverse cultures.

 ## SKILLS AND EXPERIENCE